 (ff) Evaluate the impact (and means to compensate) for temperature extremes (heat stress), and other industrial hygiene hazards that might hamper radiation safety performance.

-(3) Assess the quality of communications by observing HPT interaction with crafts during development of RWP ( Radiation area work, if possible).
+(3) Assess the quality of communications by observing HPT interaction with crafts during development of RWP (on High Radiation area work, if possible).

 (b) Decision-making - If problem areas and issues were identified by inspections with respect to decision-making, then conduct observations of planning activities to determine whether decision-making involves contingency planning and use of conservative assumptions, and decisions are communicated to affected personnel.
 For identified areas of human performance problems, verify that the following decision-making practices support human performance while observing control room and local operations and other work activities: